Why Do We Sleep – Benefits of Sleeping

 How can I tell if I have a sleep disorder?

 Sleep disorders are problems with sleeping that last for more than a few nights.
 They can be caused by many different things, including health problems, stress, and lifestyle choices.
-Signs of sleep disorders include: trouble falling asleep, staying asleep, feeling tired after a good night’s sleep, and being sleepy during the day.
+Signs of sleep disorders include: trouble falling asleep fast enough, staying asleep, feeling tired after a good night’s sleep, and being sleepy during the day.

 There are different types of sleep disorders, and each person is different.
 Sleep disorders can have different causes, and there is no one cure for them all.
 If you think you might have a sleep disorder, it is important to see a doctor for diagnosis and treatment.